s-espinosa/complete_me/README.md

 ### Basic Interaction Model

-We'll expect to interact with your completion project from an interactive pry session, following a model something like this:
+You can interact with __CompleteMe__ from a pry session, using the following model:

 ```ruby
 # open pry from root project directory